helmfile/helmfile/docs/index.md

 A selector can be used to only target a subset of releases when running Helmfile.
 This is useful for large helmfiles with releases that are logically grouped together.

 Labels are simple key value pairs that are an optional field of the release spec.
-When selecting by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=fronted` would only match releases with the `tier: frontend` label.
+When selecting by label, the search can be inverted. `tier!=backend` would match all releases that do NOT have the `tier: backend` label. `tier=frontend` would only match releases with the `tier: frontend` label.

 Multiple labels can be specified using `,` as a separator.
 A release must match all selectors in order to be selected for the final helm command.